Pack3tL0ss/ConsolePi/README.md

 #### Local Cloud Cache
   - local cloud cache:  For both of the above methods, a local file `/etc/ConsolePi/cloud.json` is updated with details for remote ConsolePis.
 This cache file can be modified or created manually.
 If the file exists, the remote ConsolePis contained within are checked for reachability and added to the menu on launch.

-#### DHCP based:

-This function currently only logs as mDNS has made this unnecessary.
-It remains as future enhancements (auto detect oobm ports, ztp) will likely use this mechanism.

-Triggered by ConsolePi Acting as DHCP server (generally hotspot):

 ###  Important Notes:

  - The Gdrive function uses the hostname as a unique identifier.
 If all of your ConsolePis have the same hostname they will each overwrite the data.
 The Hostname is also used to identify the device in the menu.

    **Make Hostnames unique for each ConsolePi**

  - The rename option in `consolepi-menu` or the `consolepi-addconsole` command supports assingment of custom aliases used to predictably identify the serial adapters with friendly names (udev rules).
 If configured these names are used in `consolepi-menu`, the default device name is used if not (i.e. ttyUSB0), but that's less predictable.

  - `consolepi-menu` does not attempt to connect to the cloud on launch, it retrieves remote data from the local cache file only, verifies the devices are reachable, and if so adds them to the menu.
 To trigger a cloud update use the refresh option.
- >Note: that ConsolePi will automatically update the local cache file when it gets an IP address, or adapters are added/removed, so the refresh should only be necessary if other ConsolePis have come online since the refresh.
+ >Note: that ConsolePi will automatically update the local cache file when it gets an IP address, or adapters are added/removed, so the refresh should only be necessary if other ConsolePis have come online since the the menu was launched.
 Additionally ConsolePis will automatically discover each other via mdns if on the same network, this will automatically update the local-cache if a new remote ConsolePi is discovered.

  - Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.